 When I visit a classroom, one of the first things I often say to kids is, "Today, please don't erase.
 I want to see ALL the great work you are doing as a writer.
 When you erase, your work disappears!"
 Often, this is what kids are accustomed to and they continue working away.
 But sometimes, kids stare at me as if I've got two heads.

 Big Time.
 Seriously.
-It wasn’t pretty.
+It wasn't pretty.
 But it was a good experience.
-Here’s the scenario — A classroom of first graders + Exploding folders filled with stories + Each story … Continue Reading i flopped.
+Here's the scenario -- A classroom of first graders + Exploding folders filled with stories + Each story is written across pages + NO staples + A weak focus lesson = Monster Chaos The teacher took a photo & I must say a… Continue reading i flopped.

-Today I was reminded of a story from Stephen King’s book, On Writing: A Memoir of the Craft.
-Here are his words — My room in our Durham house was … Continue Reading on writing
+Today I was reminded of a story from Stephen King's book, On Writing: A Memoir of the Craft.
+Here are his words -- My room in our Durham house was upstairs, under the eaves.
+At night I could lie in bed beneath one of these eaves-- if I sat up suddenly, I was apt to… Continue reading on writing